 This shoe received an average score for comfort.
 There's plenty of cushioning under the heel, but we did notice a lack of it under the forefoot.
-We did start to get a pressure spot on the top of both of our feet due to the tongue pressing down on us in a weird way.
-While it is possible to re-thread your shoelaces to eliminate pressure spots (you just skip a section), this was the only pair that we felt such uncomfortable pressure with so we noticed it.
-For a truly cushioned and comfortable ride, the Hoka One One Tor Summit was hard to beat.
-The Hedgehog did fit our narrow feet well though, so that's something to consider if yours are on the wide side.
-This shoe does not come in wide sizes, so look to the Merrell Moab 2 Ventilators - Women's and the Vasque Talus Trek Low UltraDry - Women's, which were the only models in this review to come in wide options, or the Keen Voyageur - Women's or Oboz Sawtooth Low BDry, which are made on the wide side.
+We often got a pressure spot on the top of both of our feet due to the tongue pressing down on us in a weird way.
+While it is possible to re-thread your shoelaces to eliminate pressure spots (you can skip a section), this was the only pair in the test where we felt such uncomfortable pressure.
+The Hedgehog runs a bit narrow, so that's something to consider if your feet are on the wide side, and this shoe does not come in wide sizes.

-At 1 pound 12 ounces for the pair that we tested (size 10), these shoes were only 3 ounces heavier than the lightest pair in this review, the Ahnu Sugarpine.
-Overall we liked the lightweight nature of these shoes and they felt great when moving light and fast along a trail.
-If you like to run occasionally while you are hiking, then these are a good choice.
-Note that they do feel slightly heavier than a regular trail runner — Those shoes typically weigh about 10 ounces per shoe, and this one weighs 14, so if you run more than hike go check out our Women's Trail Running Shoe review instead.
+At a hair over 1 lb 3 oz for a pair of size 7 shoes, these shoes are similar in weight to other lightweight shoes we tested but more comfortable than most.
+We like the lightweight nature of these shoes, and they felt great when moving light and fast along a trail.
+If you like to run a bit during your hikes, then these are a good choice.
+Note that the Hedgehog feels slightly heavier than a regular trail runner, so if you run more than hike, go check out our our favorite women's trail running shoes instead.

 This shoe performed well in our water resistance testing.
-The PU-coated leather and synthetic upper keep the water out, and the Gore-Tex liner acts as a backup should any water start to seep through the upper.
-The ankle opening is just a hair short of the Oboz and Hoka One One models, providing a lot of coverage for crossing streams or hiking through wet brush.
+The PU-coated leather and synthetic upper keep the water out, and the Gore-Tex liner acts as a backup should any water seep through the upper.
+The ankle opening is high enough to provide good coverage for crossing streams or hiking through wet brush.

 The North Face Hedgehog Fastpack GTX Low is a good middle of the line shoe.
 Unfortunately, in TNF's quest to make a lightweight shoe, they did sacrifice a bit on comfort and stability, but this shoe still works well for a variety of purposes.